mars0i/pasta/doc/defsim.md

 1. Two to three bean-ish accessor functions.
 2. Two to three corresponding signatures, in another part of your code.
-3. An entry in a hash map, defined somewhere else.
+3. An entry in a defrecord, defined somewhere else.
 4. A value for that entry in an intializer function, defined somewhere else again.
 5. Optionally, a commandline option that will allow setting the variable from the command line.

 So when you add, delete, or change the definion of a configuration varialbe, all the above elements have to be kept coordinated.